 IT pro Ronald Trip is trying to convince me that aliens invented Linux, and I'm not buying it.
 I'm sticking to my story, that I wrote Linux.
-That doesn't mean that I didn't
+That doesn't mean that I didn't enjoy Ronald's flight of fancy and the science fiction sent in by others who stake their claims to Linux.
+Most of them make more sense than the news coming from The SCO Group.

 In this edition of our series of Linux creation parables, Ronald credits a peaceful alien tribe with authoring the OS.
 SearchEnterpriseLinux.com will give credit -– or a $50 gift certificate and IT books -- to the best "I wrote-Linux" tales.
 Send your story to email@example.com.